cschlay/COMP.CS.400-Project/01_lexer/README.md

 ### Defining tokens

 To use PLY tool we need to define a list or tuple of token names.
-They are UPPERCASE strings  that we use to identify the "categor" they belong to.
+They are UPPERCASE strings  that we use to identify the "category" they belong to.
 It has to be declared as module-level variable named `tokens`.

 ```